-Consists of the minimum, maximum, and average automatic switching times in milliseconds, the specified Max. reference duration value, the number of measurements.
+Summary field Consists of the minimum, maximum, and average automatic switching times in milliseconds, the specified Max. reference duration value, the number of measurements.

-Presents the automatic switching times in list-form.
+List-form information Presents the automatic switching times in list-form.

-The graphical presentation consists of a bar diagram of the automatic switching times.
+Graphical presentationThe graphical presentation consists of a bar diagram of the automatic switching times.
 Results may be affected by unexpected alarms/errors.